 This can result in increased absence rates and low productivity, which can have a serious impact on an organisation’s bottom line.
-Employees may even be tempted to look elsewhere – according to a recent survey by Glassdoor, January is the month when employees are most likely to consider moving jobs.
-To back this up, employment website Monster claimed that 6 out of 10 of their busiest search days for 2017 occurred in January (the other four were in February).
+Employees may even be tempted to look elsewhere, with plenty of research suggesting January is the month when employees are most likely to consider moving jobs.

 While these are serious issues for any organisation, they are generally symptomatic of a greater problem: a disengaged workforce.

 So what can organisations do to encourage employee engagement and well-being in the new year and beyond?
 Here are our 5 top tips:

 While January isn’t everyone’s favourite month, most of us lead relatively happy, healthy and comfortable lives – something that’s very easy to forget.
 To put things in perspective, why not volunteer to help those in real need?